 The model being sold to universities for marketing to prospective students is not working.
 It’s defective.
 Broken.
 Kaput.
 A big reason for this is that these models operate under a set of myths.
 Which myths are true and which are not?
 Sounds like a job for Capture Mythbusters!
 (That’s not a real thing.
 We just made it up for this blog.)

-Here are five student recruitment myths Capture Higher Ed rejects.
+Here are five enrollment management myths Capture Higher Ed rejects.

 Myth 1: You have to spam students to get them to respond.